Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Landau and dynamical instabilities

 When $u<2(\eta-1/\eta)$, the energy eigenvalues become complex, signaling dynamical instability~\cite{Biao2001,WuNiu2003}.
 This is a stronger instability condition than the Landau instability.
 The imaginary part of the eigenvalue plays the role of a growth or decay rate, resulting in the collapse or fragmentation of the condensate.
 This condition can also be derived in an alternative manner using the ground-state energy in Eq.~\eqref{eq: ground state energy}.
 Since the third term in Eq.~\eqref{eq: ground state energy} is proportional to $n_0^2$ (noting that $\eta \propto n_0$), the expression can be rewritten as $\expval{H}=-2tn_0\cos\Delta+U_\mathrm{eff}n_0^2/2$, where

 represents an effective interaction between bosons.
 The condition for the dynamical instability coincides with the region where the effective interaction becomes attractive, i.e., $U_\mathrm{eff}<0$.
+Thus, the electromagnetic feedback can qualitatively modify the effective interaction between magnons.
+In particular, even when the bare magnon–magnon interaction is repulsive, the feedback mechanism can render the effective interaction attractive in the current-carrying state.
+As a result, a dynamical instability can emerge in a regime where, in conventional lattice boson systems with purely repulsive interactions, the superflow would remain stable.
+This feedback-induced sign reversal of the effective interaction is absent in standard superflow problems and represents a fundamentally new mechanism.

-Under these situations, the mean-field ansatz based on a Bloch wave function [Eq.~\eqref{eq:Bloch ansatz}] is no longer valid.
+Under these instabilities, the mean-field ansatz based on a Bloch wave function [Eq.~\eqref{eq:Bloch ansatz}] is no longer valid.
 A detailed investigation of this regime lies beyond the scope of the present work.
+Importantly, in the case of magnon BEC in quantum dimer magnets (see Appendix.~\ref{app: derivation of spin Hamiltonian}), the magnons are described as hard-core bosons, which correspond to an effectively infinite on-site repulsive interaction $U\rightarrow\infty$.
+This strong repulsion ensures that the system remains stable against the aforementioned instability.
 Fig.~\ref{figure:Phase_diagram} presents a phase diagram that summarizes the results of this study.